odpi/egeria/open-metadata-implementation/governance-servers/server-chassis/server-chassis-spring/README.md

 Setting up the configuration document is a one-time activity.
-Once it is in place it is possible to activate and deactivate the services in the OMAGApplication many times over multiple server restarts.
+Once it is in place it is possible to activate and deactivate the services in the OMAGServerPlatform many times over multiple server restarts.

 Details of how to set up the configuration document, and activate/deactivate the open metadata services can be found in [admin-services](../../admin-services/README.md).